Best AI Guardrails in 2026: Tools, Architecture, and How to Choose

 The deepest lesson from the current guardrail landscape is that runtime safety is not a feature you bolt on.
 It is an architectural property of the system.
 The tools matter, but whether they have been adversarially hardened matters more.

-For the threat model behind guardrail design, read our guide on the OWASP Top 10 for Agentic AI.
-For the testing methodology that validates whether guardrails hold, start with automated AI red teaming.
+For the threat model behind guardrail design, read the OWASP Top 10 for Agentic AI.
+For the testing methodology that validates whether guardrails hold, start with What is AI red teaming?.
+For the conceptual foundation, see What are AI guardrails?.
 To explore our guardrails in detail, see the GA Guard release post or the runtime security product page.